Chinese paper cutting: Modern use

 Modern Chinese paper-cutting has evolved beyond traditional folk motifs, with artists integrating avant-garde concepts and mixed media.
 Notable artist Lü Shengzhong (吕胜中) redefined the art form through large-scale installations incorporating abstract human figures (called "Little Red Men"), exploring themes of cultural identity and globalization.
 From 1990 to 2003, his works began to be frequently exhibited overseas in the form of paper cuttings.
 Chinese paper-cutting has spread throughout the globe during the 1990s period.
 In the 2000s, Yan’an paper-cuts were mass-produced by trained rural women and featured in major exhibitions such as the Shanghai Biennale (2004), Taiwan Art Biennial (2004), Vancouver Art Gallery (2005), and São Paulo Biennale (2007).

 In 2009, Chinese paper cutting is officially added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Today, paper-cutting has been widely adopted in branding and product design.
 During the 2008 Beijing Olympics, stylized paper-cut patterns depicting sporting events adorned official merchandise and venue decorations, symbolizing cultural heritage.

-Contemporary social media also allow Chinese shears to make the audience no longer resistant to traditional culture and art, so that they actively participate in the interaction, creation, dissemination and other activities, for the traditional culture of innovation and inheritance of a key step.
-On social platform where the paper-cutting craftsman had live streaming, audiences would suggest cutting popular IP under the age, like Bing Dwen-dwen (the mascot of 2022 winter Beijing Olympics), Nezha, Pikachu, etc.
+Contemporary social media allow audiences to participate in the creation and dissemination of artworks.
+Livestreaming, for example, offers paper cutters and audiences the ability to affect each other in real time.
+During a live stream of a paper artwork being constructed, the audience might suggest that the artist incorporate characters from popular culture, such as Bing Dwen-dwen (the mascot of 2022 winter Beijing Olympics), Nezha, or Pikachu.

-Integrating the traditional Chinese paper cutting art into the modern fashion design can enhances its cultural connotation and artistic appeal.
+Integrating the traditional Chinese paper cutting art into the modern fashion design can enhance its cultural connotation and artistic appeal.
 The designers incorporate some classic Chinese paper cutting motifs into the clothing patterns, embroidery, and accessories.
 This kind of design method creates some unique pieces that merge with both traditional aesthetics and contemporary style.
-This fusion can not only fill this ancient art with fresh Invigoration, but also meets the consumers' diverse need of fashion.
+This fusion can not only fill this ancient art with fresh invigoration, but also meets consumers' desire for diversity and novelty.